oakkao/pymof/README.md

 Version 0.3: 9 October 2024
 Version 0.4: 12 October 2024
 Version 0.5: 8 January 2025
+version 0.6: 27 November 2025

 ## Mass-ratio-variance based outlier factor

 ### Latest news
-1. Change the document to remove the boxplot visualization of Mass-ratio distribution.
-2. Implementing a new class WMOF() for detecting anomaly in data stream.
+1. Implementing new methods in WMOF() for detecting anomaly in data stream.
-3. Documents are editted with more examples.
+2. Documents are editted with more methods.

 ### Introduction